shannaya2145/Math-2024-25-Winter/Notebooks_EN/03_Calculus/exercise_list.md

 x_upper = 2# The ending x-value

- 3.Integration to calculate the area under the curve between x = 1 and x = 2
-area, _ = quad(func, x_lower, x_upper)
+ 3. Integration to calculate the area under the curve between x = 1 and x = 2 area, _ = quad(func, x_lower, x_upper)

 $$